-In tracing through a lap winding from one brush to the next, we find a number of coils or circuits in parallel between these brushes; while in tracing a circuit of a wave winding, we find a number of coils are in series between the positive and negative brushes.
+In tracing through a lap winding from one brush to the next, we find two or more groups of coils in parallel between these brushes; while in tracing a circuit of a wave winding, we find a number of coils are in series between the positive and negative brushes.

 Both lap and wave windings are used in armatures from fractional horse power sizes to those of hundreds of horse power.
 The type of winding selected by the designer depends on several factors in the electrical and mechanical requirements of the machine.
-Wave windings require only two brushes on the commutator, while lap windings must have as many brushes as there are field poles.
+Wave windings require only two brushes on the commutator.
+Lap windings generally have as many brushes as there are field poles.
 Wave windings are quite commonly used on motors for street cars and electric locomotives, because these machines are generally used on quite high voltage.
 Another advantage of wave-wound machines for this class of work is that their two sets of brushes can be located at adjacent poles and also on whichever side of the commutator they may be most convenient and accessible for inspection and repairs.

 TYPE POLES BRUSHES SPACING CIRCUITS

-2 2 180°M. 2
+LAP { 2 2 180°M. 2

-LAP 4 4 90° 4
+4 4 90 4

-6 6 60° 6
+6 6 60 6

-8 45° 8
+8 8 45 8

-10 10 36° 10
+10 10 36 10

-12 12 30° 12
+12 12 30 12

-4 2 90° 2
+WAVE \int 4 2 90° 2

-6 2 60° · 2
+6 2 60 2

-WAVE 88 2 45° 2
+8 2 45.
+2

-10 2 36° 2
+] [10 2 36 2

 12 2 30° 2

-L
+5

 Fif.
-20. This convenient table gives the number of brushes and circuits, and the brush spacing for lap and wave windings with different numbers of poles.
+29. This convenient table gives the number of brushes and circuits, and the brush spacing for lap and wave windings with different numbers of poles.